 The capital of the island and the harbor as well, the Chora of Tinos is spiritual and artistic, with many galleries and traditional architecture.
 The Church of Panagia Evangelistria, also known as Our Lady of Tinos, is by far the most prominent sight.
 A sacred shrine built to protect the infirm, the shrine of the Virgin Mary is visited by countless believers to pray to the island’s miraculous nature.
 Architecturally, the church is beautiful and surely worth a visit.

 Situated only 3 km away from Chora, this small cove looks like it’s isolated and far away from any point of civilization.
 Shallow waters that look like a pool, protected from the strong winds from the natural cove, are inviting to take a dive in and leisurely spend the day.
 The place offers amenities such as beach bars, restaurants, and sunbeds/umbrellas, yet there are spots you can head to and sunbathe isolated from the crowds.

 How to get to Tinos from Mykonos

 The ferry leaves from the new port in Mykonos Town.
-Fast ferries take between 20 min to reach Tinos and regular ferries (cheaper option) takes 35 min.
-Prices start at 7,50 euros p.p. for a one way trip.
+Fast ferries take between 20 min to reach Tinos and regular ferries (cheaper option) take 35 min.
+Prices start at 7,50 euros p.p. for a one-way trip.